-Board designated net assets: The Board of Directors for the Foundation has designated \$1,000,000 to be maintained in investments and treated as unavailable for Foundation operations.
+Board-designated net assets: The Board of Directors for the Foundation has designated \$1,000,000 to be maintained in investments and treated as unavailable for Foundation operations.
+This amount is currently included in net assets without donor restrictions.

 Pass-through contributions: Donor-restricted funds designated for immediate use of the College are receipted by the Foundation and remitted to the College shortly after receipt.
-Such contributions are reported as increases in temporarily restricted net assets.
-When the assets are remitted to the College, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the Statement of Activities as net assets released from restrictions.
+Such contributions are reported as increases in net assets with donor restrictions.
+When the assets are remitted to the College, with donor restrictions net assets are reclassified to net assets without donor restrictions and reported in the Statement of Activities as net assets released from restrictions.